Frank1o3/No-Recoil/README.md

 ## Overview

-This script is designed to reduce recoil in Roblox games, specifically optimized for the H scar.
-It uses AutoHotkey to simulate mouse movements and clicks, aiming to provide a smoother gaming experience.
+This script is designed to reduce recoil in Roblox games, It uses AutoHotkey to simulate mouse movements and clicks, aiming to provide a smoother gaming experience.
 The script is intended to enhance gameplay by helping players control recoil more effectively.

 ## Features